Hillcrest in Castaic Community Guide

 Photo Gallery

-See below a few of the photos we’ve taken of various homes while visiting or working in the Hillcrest neighborhood.
+See below a few of the photos we’ve taken of various homes while visiting or working in the neighborhood.
 Mostly traditional 2 story houses.

-Homes in the Subdivisions of Hillcrest
+Homes in Hillcrest (Castaic Subdivisions)

-Hillcrest Subdivisions and Descriptions
+Hillcrest Subdivisions

-Evergreen: One of the first neighborhoods built here in Hillcrest, Evergreen consists of 3 and 4 bedroom houses sized from 1,253 to 2,800 sq ft.
-A typical home here is a two story house sized at about 2,000 sq ft with 4 bedrooms, 2.5 or 3 bathrooms, family room, an attached garage, laundry room and good sized yard.
-No mello roos and no HOA.
+Evergreen: One of the first neighborhoods built in Hillcrest, Evergreen offers three- and four-bedroom homes ranging from approximately 1,253 to 2,800 sq ft.
+A typical home is a two-story layout around 2,000 sq ft, often featuring four bedrooms, 2.5 to 3 bathrooms, a family room, attached garage, laundry room, and a good-sized yard.
+There are no HOA fees and no Mello-Roos.